innovatrics/smartface/sfcli/README.md

 Example file name "ext123.jpeg".

 ###### Option --metaDataFile
-If you need to fill additional data to watchlist member like FullName, DisplayName or Note then use option -m.
+If you need to fill additional data to watchlist member like FullName, DisplayName or Note then use option `-m`.
 WatchlistMember will be registred from json file which contains array of objects, where each object represents data for watchlist member.
-This json file is expected to be in specified directory (option --dirToPhotos).
+This json file is expected to be in specified directory (option `--dirToPhotos`).
 Name of json file is irrelevant.

 ```
 Options: